ReneMalingre/Project-2-preparation/proposal.md

 Highlights / Accents: Viridian (#4A7C59) can be used as an accent color for highlights, icons, or to draw attention to specific areas.

 Borders / Dividers / Shadows: Light Blue (#5698C6) and Viridian (#4A7C59) can be used for borders, dividers, or shadows, creating depth and definition.

+## Requirements, according to the tutor

+- MySQL, sequelize, express, node, handlebars, express-sessions, sequelize-sessions
+- **one other npm package**
+- There should be a landing page that explains the purpose of the app and invites the user to log in or sign up
+- login, sign-up, logout
+- at least one other page that can only accessible by a logged in user
+- must be a one-to-many or many-to-many relationship between two models
+- must have complete CRUD functionality for at least one of the models
+- must have a user model and at least one other model
+- should have home route for page navigation
+- should have user route for user functions
+- should have at least one other route for other functions
+- must display data from the database on the page

+## Suggested work breakdown

+- wireframe the app
+- design the database schema

+- split the work into tasks
+  - one person working on the database (model)
+  - one person working on the routes
+  - one person working on the views (handlebars)
+  - one person working on the front end javascript to consume the API